Thom-Rum/Call-Of-Chernobyl-Relay-Chat/README.md

 # Chernobyl Relay Chat
 An IRC-based chat app for Call of Chernobyl.
 Features an independent client as well as in-game chat, automatic death messages, and compatibility with all other addons.

+This repo is an attempt to uplift the app to a newer .NET framework, and use newer Nuget libraries.
+All the hard work has been done by TKGP, and all the credit goes to them.

 # Installation
 1. Install the [.NET framework](https://www.microsoft.com/net/download/framework) if you don't have it already
 2. Copy the included gamedata folder to your game directory